 Who is eligible?

 The applicant’s background, and plans for study and research, must be aligned with research currently undertaken by a core or affiliate faculty member in the institute.
-The departments whose students are eligible for this award are: Physics & Astronomy, Applied Math, Computer Science, SOMAS, Geosciences, Sociology, Materials Science, Chemistry, Biomedical Informatics, Mechanical Engineering, Linguistics, Music, Civil Engineering, Neurobiology and Behavior, and Ecology and Evolution.
+The departments whose students are eligible for this award are: Physics & Astronomy, Psychology, Applied Math, Computer Science, SOMAS, Geosciences, Sociology, Materials Science, Chemistry, Biomedical Informatics, Mechanical Engineering, Linguistics, Music, Civil Engineering, Electrical Engineering, Neurobiology and Behavior, and Ecology and Evolution.
 This award is available to both domestic and foreign students.

 What does the award provide?

 The award is in the form of a lump-sum payment that is in addition to the regular stipend provided by the home department or research grant.
 The award brings total payment for the student to $34,000 for 1 calendar year, plus $4000 for travel and equipment.
 Distinguished IACS award recipients will be provided with a student-assigned mentor within IACS, permanently identified on the IACS website and in IACS publications, and their work will be highlighted in IACS workshop and conference proceedings.
 At the Institute for Advanced Computational Science our goal is to provide a springboard for students to reach for and obtain optimal career opportunities associated with the relevant emerging fields of graduate study.
 (The recipient of the award is responsible for determining if the payments received are taxable or non-taxable income when filing his/her individual income tax return.
 It is suggested that the recipient should seek professional advice from the IRS or income tax advisors regarding this matter.)